-- 4.10 This Statement of Community Involvement is intended to guide the production of the new, Broadland District Council local planning documents that will replace the local plans that are in place until 2026.
-Within this new period of plan making it is possible that changes to the local planning process will be made by Government, meaning that some of the processes outlined within this SCI become out of date.
+- 4.10 This Statement of Community Involvement is intended to guide the production of the new Broadland District Council local planning documents.
+It is possible that changes to the local planning process will be made by government, meaning that some of the processes outlined within this SCI become out of date.
 Should this occur, there will be a need to review this document. - 4.11 The Council will monitor the effectiveness of the various community and stakeholder involvement methods outlined within chapter two of this document via means such as participant evaluation forms (for workshops, focus groups etc.); monitoring response levels relating to consultation documents, numbers attending exhibitions etc. This will help the authority to monitor the effectiveness of these various methods of involvement, in order to help inform future reviews of the SCI. - 4.12 The importance of monitoring the diversity of respondents for the purposes of community involvement in planning has already been discussed in chapter two ('Who we will involve'). - 4.13 In many instances Broadland District Council is approached for advice and guidance by developers who are setting out their suggested programme of pre-application community involvement relating to significant proposals.
-This helps to provide some reassurance that the proposed methods of involvement will be considered effective and meaningful and the Council would encourage this early engagement with the authority on these matters.
+This helps to provide some reassurance that the proposed methods of involvement will be considered effective and meaningful, and the Council would encourage this early engagement with the authority on these matters.